pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 [Learn more about various ways to specify ranges of package versions here.](https://packaging.python.org/en/latest/specifications/version-specifiers/#id5)

+Note that unless you are building an application, you want to be cautious about pinning dependencies to precise versions.
+For example:

+`numpy == 1.0.2`

-Note that unless you are building an application, you want to be cautious about pinning dependencies.
-This is because users will be installing your package into various environments.
-A pinned dependency can make resolving an environment more challenging to resolve.
-As such only pin dependencies to a specific version or bound if you absolutely need to do so.
+This is because
+users will be installing your package into various environments.
+A dependency pinned to a single specific version can make resolving a Python environment more challenging.
+As such only pin dependencies to a specific version if you absolutely need to do so.

-One build tool that you should be aware of that pins dependencies by default is Poetry.
+One build tool that you should be aware of that pins dependencies to an upper bound by default is Poetry.
 [Read more about how to safely add dependencies with Poetry, here.](../package-structure-code/python-package-build-tools.html#challenges-with-poetry)
 :::

 ### Requires-python